 The Australian government’s strategy for a permanent naval shipbuilding industry in Australia consists of continuously building long-term surface warships and smaller naval vessels.

-More than AUD 500m (EUR 330m) are being invested in modern shipyard infrastructure at Osborne and another USD 500m in other locations.
+More than AUD 500m (EUR 330m) are being invested in modern shipyard infrastructure at Osborne and another AUD 500m in other locations.

 Infrastructure development at the Osborne Naval Shipyard will modernise ship construction systems and processes in Australia to improve shipyard productivity and reduce the cost of Australian build programmes.